 Have you noticed a very bright, madly twinkling star in this part of the early morning sky?
 Many do – around the world – at this time of year.
 That star is Sirius.
 It’s so bright that, when it’s low in the sky, it shines with glints of red and flashes of blue.
 That’s the effect of our thick atmosphere causing its light to waver, or twinkle.

-Orion and the nearby star Sirius will become visible in the evening by northern winter (or southern summer).
-But presently the Hunter and the Dog Star lord over the southeastern sky at dawn’s first light.
+You won’t see Orion and Sirius in the evening sky until northern winter (or southern summer).
+But presently, the Hunter and the Dog Star lord over the sky at dawn.

-Orion was low in the west after sunset last spring, and, in early summer, this constellation was behind the sun as seen from Earth.
+Orion was low in the west after sunset around March and April.
+By June of each year, the Hunter lies behind the sun as seen from Earth.
 Orion only returned to visibility in Earth’s sky about a month ago.
-(See our July 30 sky chart.)
 When a constellation becomes visible again, after being behind the sun, it always appears in the east before sunrise.
-Because – as Earth orbits the sun – all the stars rise two hours earlier with each passing month, Orion is now higher at dawn than a month ago.

-As seen from the Northern Hemisphere, Orion precedes Sirius the Dog Star into the sky.
-After Orion first appears at morning dawn, you can count on Sirius to appear in the morning sky a few weeks later.
-You should be able to see Sirius at or before dawn right now – unless you live at far northern latitudes.
-But even there, it won’t be much longer!
+As seen from the Northern Hemisphere, Orion precedes Sirius into the sky.
+After Orion first appears at dawn, you can count on Sirius to appear in the morning sky a few weeks later.

 The heliacal rising of Sirius

 Now will be a good time to look for the heliacal rising of Sirius.
 In other words, what is the first date that you can see Sirius, with the unaided eye, in your morning sky?
 It depends on your latitude.